bthanhtung/bthanhtung/README.md

-_**There is no duty we so underrate as the duty of being happy.
-By being happy we sow anonymous benefits upon the world.**_
+_**It is with words as with sunbeams.
+The more they are condensed, the deeper they burn.**_

-Robert Louis Stevenson
+Robert Southey